MrBrrr/react-book-store/README.md

 It is a kind of communication channel.
 It doesn't care about kind of data nor organization - Redux does.

 - createContext, Provider, useContext

+Changing the location of: books, editBookById, deleteBookById, fetchBook, createBook to Context will change the way of providing that to different components - not through props any more.